 Prime Field Extension

-It can be shown that the fields for different choices of are isomorphic, which means that there is a one-to-one correspondence between all of them.
+It can be shown that the fields for different choices of P are isomorphic, which means that there is a one-to-one correspondence between all of them.
 As a result, from an abstract point of view, they are the same thing.
 From an implementations point of view, however, some choices are preferable to others because they allow for faster computations.

 Sage example: